LocationCriterion Data Object - Campaign Management

 - All available countries/regions

-- Selected cities, postal codes, metro areas, counties, states/provinces, and countries/regions
+- Selected cities, postal codes, metro areas (Nielsen DMA® in the United States), counties, states/provinces, and countries/regions

 Each location criterion defines a location code for the accompanying criterion bid adjustment.